 |

-Arkon, warlord and ruler of the extra-dimensional
+Arkon, warlord and ruler of

-causing three different realities to attack each other.
+orchestrate events causing three different realities to

-Having previously acquired technology from all three
+attack each other.
+Having previously acquired technology

-Dimension with Earth-A's Andrones; Earth-A is under
+attack the 5th Dimension with Earth-A's Andrones; Earth-A

-using the 5th Dimension's freezing technology. |
+wasteland by using the 5th Dimension's freezing

 |